displaydata/view-dc-events/README.md

 `logs` directory.

 ### Commands
-`./develop.sh ingest`: Start the containers including the facility to pull customer supplied logs from the 'logs' directory
+`develop ingest`: Start the containers including the facility to pull customer supplied logs from the 'logs' directory

 ## Linux VM troubleshooting
 Some notes on trouble shooting Linux VM issues: